TZstatsADS/ADS_Teaching/Projects_startercodes/Project3_PoodleKFC/doc/project3_desc.md

 - Portability of proposed strategies
 	* Computational speed for feature extraction and model training.
 	* Computational speed for prediction.
-	* Memory use for model training and prediction.- Presentation and organization
+	* Memory use for model training and prediction.
+- Presentation and organization
 	* Is the presentation convincing about the intuition of the proposed strategies?
 	* Is it supported by adequate and appropriate evidence?
 	* Is the GitHub organized and prepared in a way that makes it easier for readers to understand the proposed strategies and its advantages and limitations?